achede22/service-healthcheck/README.md

 # service-healthcheck
-Restart the service, check servise health, and report if service is unhealthy
+check the service health, and restart/report if it is unhealthy.

 Achedé22
 2014